Flvre/DFBHD-AIN-Editor/README.md

 The 3D View could cause massive performance issues depending on how many entities are rendered.

+Pitched navigable entities (such as tilted cargo containers) can produce edges that pass through the model.
+The generator's stair detection misclassifies the sloped surface, bypassing collision checks.
+Remove these edges manually using the 3D view (they appear as red lines).

 ## Legal notice

 This is a fan project.
 It is not affiliated in any way with NovaLogic or THQ Nordic.
 The repository does not bundle game assets.